denisse-dev/dotfiles/README.md

 ![Spacemacs](https://github.com/da-edra/dotfiles/blob/master/.spacemacs.png)

 ### Having fun with the Mandelbrot Set
-##### Mathematics are astonishingly beautiful and interesting (fractal geometry is a good example of that) but Math can be even more beautiful when you're drawing CLI fractals with your Shell!
+##### Mathematics is astonishingly beautiful but it can be even more beautiful when you're drawing CLI fractals with your Shell!
 ![Terminals](https://github.com/da-edra/dotfiles/blob/master/.mandelbrot.png)

 # Made with ❤ by yours truly